-This might seem fairly obvious, but the immediate family of the bride and groom should always be invited to the rehearsal dinner this means parents, siblings, and grandparents.
-Your wedding symbolizes not only the joining of you and your soon-to-be spouse in marriage, but also your families joining as well.
-This dinner is the perfect opportunity for some quality family time before your wedding, where no matter how hard you try, you won't have nearly as much time to spend with them.
+This might seem fairly obvious, but the immediate family of the soon-to-be newlyweds should always be invited to the rehearsal dinner.
+This means parents, siblings, and grandparents.
+Your wedding symbolizes not only the joining of you and your soon-to-be spouse in marriage, but also your families merging, as well.
+This dinner is the perfect opportunity for some quality family time before your wedding, when no matter how hard you try, you won't have nearly as much time to spend with them.

 Close Extended Family